PierreMarchand20/sphinx_cpp_quickstart/docs/source/first_cpp_program/basic_syntax.rst

 To summarize, when passing by value:

 - The variables used as arguments in the function call cannot be modified.
 - A copy is done between the variables used as arguments in the function call, and the variables used in the function body.
-This copy can be costly if the variable have a large size (with a large array for example).
+This copy can be costly if the variable has a large size (with a large array for example).

 An alternative is to pass parameters *by reference*.
 In :ref:`code_functions_by_reference`, ``b`` is an alias for ``a``, but the content is the same.
 Modifying ``b`` does modify ``a``.